bottledcode/swytch-framework/readme.md

 The Swytch Framework is a new, fledgling, but powerful framework allowing you to write HTML inline with your application logic, including API endpoints.
-It is built on top of [htmx](https://htmx.org/) for the browser-side heavy-lifting, and [html5-php](https://github.com/Masterminds/html5-php) to handle the HTML parsing.
+It is built on top of [htmx](https://htmx.org/) for the browser-side heavy-lifting, and a custom, streaming HTML5 parser, to handle the HTML and escaping.

 Features: